mike-kane/Portfolio/README.md

 ## Education

 I'm currently finishing up my final semester for an M.S. in Applied Data Science from Syracuse University.
-I'm on track to graduate with a GPA of 3.861.
+I'm on track to graduate in April 2019 with a GPA of 3.861.
 During my graduate studies, I've focused heavily on Machine Learning and Deep Learning, as well as more specialized topics such as NLP and Data Visualization.

 ## Goals and Interests